Building Act 2004

 You could also call this:

-“The head of the building department can ask a special group for advice about building rules and problems”
+"The boss of the building department can ask a group of experts for help with making decisions."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.